dekk-app/dekk/.github/CONTRIBUTING.md

 Reporting issues
 Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 Create a new issue (bug/some-bug)
-Always list "npm/yarn version", "node version" and "gaffney version" Use the ISSUE_TEMPLATE
+Always list "npm/yarn version", "node version" and "dekk version" Use the ISSUE_TEMPLATE